JiminGo-Research/jimingo.github.io/_projects/6_project.md

 9. Up to three dummy tanks (empty tanks without chemicals, not used in the actual process but employed to avoid collisions between carriers) can be added.

 <b>Our method : </b>

+Unlike the company, which only considered the feasibility of a single solution, we aim to present <b>a variety of feasible solutions that could emerge from different combinations of factors</b> such as the number of hoists, number of tanks, number of parallel tanks, number of dummy tanks, cycle time, and the deeping time of each tank.

+We named this method <b>Optimized Operation Planning for Plating (OOPP) Engine.</b> This consist of

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">